ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 > You can safely skip this section if you don't need to customize the cache mirror.

-To speed up package building, Nix provides <https://cache.nixos.org> to cache build results to avoid build every packages locally.
+To speed up package building, Nix provides <https://cache.nixos.org> to cache build results to avoid building every package locally.

 With the NixOS's classic configuration method, other cache sources can be added by using `nix-channel`, but Flakes avoids using any system-level configuration and environment variables to ensure that its build results are not affected by the environment(so the build results are reproducible).